VientoDigital/codegenerator/README.md

 Code Generator
 ==============

-Code Generator is a database centric template based code generator for any text(ascii) programming language like C, PHP, C#, Visual Basic, Java, Perl, Python...
-Supported databases are SQL Server, MySQL and PostgreSQL.
+Code Generator is a database centric template based code generator for any text(ascii) programming language like C, PHP, C#, Visual Basic, Java, Perl, Python… Supported databases are SQL Server, MySQL, PostgreSQL and Oracle.

 ## Documentation
 ### Database

 - **{DATABASE.NAME}**
 Placeholder for the database name.
+- **{DATABASE.TABLES}…{/DATABASE.TABLES}**
+Placeholder for the tables.
+Only used for iterating tables.
+Attempting to further iterate by columns will not work as you may expect.

 ### Table